What Food Cravings Do and Don’t Mean.

 Cravings are no small matter.
 If we’re not careful, we can easily let them sabotage our health and in turn, take over our lives.
 Erin says that if you can look at a food and either take it or leave it, it’s fine to take it because you’re in a good place emotionally.
 If you “have to have it,” then it’s time to start examining what else is going on.
 What you’ll probably find is that the less you give into your cravings, the more likely they are to go away.

-The bottom line – chocolate cake is fine, but don’t let consuming it consume you.
+The bottom line on overcoming food cravings is this – chocolate cake is fine, but don’t let consuming it consume you.